 Architecture and Landscape

-The basilica is built in neo-Romanesque style using warm Maltese limestone.
+The Ta Pinu Basilica in Gozo is built in neo-Romanesque style using warm Maltese limestone.
 Its tall bell tower and broad arched façade dominate the surrounding countryside, creating a strong visual landmark in western Gozo.

 Inside, the space feels open but calm.
 High arches draw the eye toward the main altar.
 Behind it, the original chapel painting remains preserved.
 Side rooms display ex-voto offerings — letters, photographs and objects left by pilgrims in gratitude over many decades.

-Opposite the basilica rises Ta’ Għammar Hill.
+Opposite the Ta Pinu Basilica Gozo rises Ta’ Għammar Hill.
 Along the slope, marble statues represent the Stations of the Cross.
 Many visitors walk this path quietly.
 From the top, the view extends across farmland toward the sea.

 What to Expect When Visiting Ta’ Pinu